Drone data scanning company Skycatch announces a $25M raise – TechCrunch

-Skycatch today announced a $25 million raise, led by ADB Ventures and Waymaker.
+Skycatch today announced a $25 million raise, led by ADB Ventures and Wavemaker.
 Founded in 2013, the Bay Area-based company provides centimeter-accurate 3D scanning services, primarily for construction sites and mining operations.

 The service has already been rolled out in a number of different locations around the world — with north of 10,000 sites, according to founder and CEO Christian Sanz.
-The list includes Chile, Colombia, Peru, Brazil, Australia, Canada, the U.S. and Japan.
+The list includes Chile, Colombia, Peru, Brazil, Australia, Canada, the U.S., Indonesia, China, Philippines, Thailand and Japan.
 In particular, the company is seeking to work with sites where connectivity is limited.

 “The process of generating high-precision, centimeter-accurate data is extremely difficult.
 It typically is owned by the laser scanning market,” says Sanz.
 “Drones, in general, out of the box are not able to achieve that.
 We saw the true value prop for Skycatch is operating in edge environments where there’s no connection to internet.
 That’s where we saw the most demand, initially.
 That is typically mining companies, operating in all of these remote regions.”